Violet Crumble

 Nestle held ownership until 2018.
 In 2018, Robern Menz purchased Violet Crumble from Nestle.
 That company was able to acquire the rights, equipment, and production capabilities.
 For 9 very long years to fans, Violet Crumble was not available for purchase.
 At one time in there, a descendant of Abel Hoadley’s had tried to acquire the brand and was not successful.

-READ MORE: Fruit String Thing (History, Pictures & Commercials)
+READ MORE: Snickers (History, FAQ, Marketing & Commercials)

 Finally, Robern Menz did acquire Violet Crumble and they instantly started production.
 The candy bar found its way back to stores early in 2019 after the 9-year pause.
 Fans of this candy could not have been happier.